nidza07/nidza07.github.io/QC-docs/general usage.md

 If you are using Windows, your best option is to download the Windows client.
 This will allow you to access all the features of the Playroom, and is the fastest, most stable way to play.
 You will always find the latest version under the quick links heading of the home page.
 You can also [Directly download it from here](https://qcsalon.net/autodl/qcgc-setup.exe).

 The client follows a standard installation procedure.
-The Playroom does not install any additional software or toolbars, so you can feel safe to proceed.
+The Playroom does not install any additional software or toolbars, so you can feel safe proceeding.
 In case your anti-virus detects the Playroom as malicious, this is most likely due to the fact a new version of the client was recently released.
 It can take some time before that version gains the reputation of a safe program, but in the meantime, you can report the detection as a false positive/add the Playroom as an exclusion.

 #### The connection dialog
 Once the installation is complete and you launch the client, the first thing you will see is the connection dialog.
 This dialog will ask you to enter your username and password.
 It also has a few controls we will describe here, all of which can be accessed with the tab key:

 - Remember my password: This checkbox will, if checked, remember your login details, so you don't have to enter them each time.
 - Auto login at startup: Described in the [Auto login at startup](#auto-login-at-startup) section of the Playroom options chapter.
-- Lost password ?: This will open a page on our website allowing you to reset your password.
+- Lost password: This will open a page on our website allowing you to reset your password.
 - Create account...: If you didn't do so already, this will open the registration page directly, allowing you to create your account.
 - About: This will display the current client version and all the relevant information about the program.
 - Service status: In case you can't connect and receive an error for a longer amount of time, this will open a page informing you whether some server maintenance is currently ongoing, or there are no issues on our side.
 This should help you to understand where the problem is coming from.
 - Exit: Closes the client without any connection to the server.

 Once you enter your username and password, you should be logged in after about a second, and you should hear a connection sound informing you about this.
 You will also hear a welcome message.
 From this point, you are in the standard Playroom interface.
-This will be described in the next section, and is fairly similar on the web client as well.
+This will be described in the next section and is fairly similar on the web client as well.

 ## The Playroom interface
 Everything on the Playroom uses standard Windows controls you should already be familiar with.
 Most of those are lists, checkboxes, edit boxes or buttons.
 They function just like they would in any other program.
 There are also many shortcuts to help you do things faster, but if at any point you forget some of them, all actions are also available from a context menu.
 Shortcuts can also easily be announced by pressing the F1 key.
 F1 is context sensitive (while in a game, it will announce the shortcuts for that game, on the main room, it will  announce some general shortcuts, and so on.

 Once you connect, you will be in a menu list box.
 This list will always contain the main menu you are interacting with.
-This is also the list you should be focused on when performing any other shortcuts.
+This is also the list you should be focused on when pressing any other shortcuts.
 For example, when we say that ctrl+F opens your friends list, you should perform  the shortcut while you are in the menu list.
 Note that many shortcuts work outside of the list as well, but you will not see their result.
 For instance, sticking to our friends list example, if you are in the chat box and you press ctrl+F, the friends list will open, but to avoid interrupting your chat, your focus won't go anywhere and will stay in the chat, so you may think that nothing happened.
 You can always quickly move to the menu list by pressing Alt+M.

 If you press tab from here, you will reach the chat edit box.
 Here you can type a message and press enter.
 Keep in mind that the chat box is not multiline.
 Pressing up or down arrow keys will move through your history of the previously written messages.
 The chat edit box also supports some commands.
 You can see what they are in the [chat commands section](#chat-commands).